 International companies entering national markets bring investments and new industry standards.
 Clients get used to a higher quality of service and demand the same from local businesses, which have no choice but to adopt them.
 In the end, the whole market breaks new ground.
-As a technology partner for DHL Global Forwarding, KLOUDIP had gone through such evolution when the logistics giant entered the Sri Lankan market.
+As a technology partner for DHL Global Forwarding, KLOUDIP had gone through such evolution when the logistics giant entered several smaller markets.
 These companies know for sure, how to track a refrigerated truck.

 The evolution of refrigerated transport and cold storage monitoring